 The key point in the article is that money today is not worth what it was worth 30 years ago, therefore our calculations may not be enough come 30 years from now.
 I agree with the argument of inflation, however, if the principal is invested properly, the returns over time will outperform inflation.
 If the stock market, on an average dating back to the beginning of the stock market, offers an average rate of more than 8% returns, I would think that whatever your calculation is today would be enough.

 Personally, I think three million is a lovely number to aim for, but unless you are like the writer and need a whopping $94k to live on annually, I think the average person would be safe with less.

 If you are a math nerd, this article is great for you.
 Graphs, stats and more.
 It’s worth a read.

 There’s no question that we need to save for retirement, as it’s unlikely we will win the lottery or have someone else to pay for us.
 I am not sure we need three million, but that’s the question posed by the writer.

 How do you get there?
 You eliminate your costs.
 Paying off your mortgage faster will free up a lot more cash in your household, as a mortgage is often the biggest expense.
 How do you pay off that mortgage?
-By doing comparisons like Accelerated FI does.
+By doing comparisons as Accelerated FI does.

-I think the trio of articles here is cornerstone to any personal finance beginner – these are the building blocks for success.
+I think the trio of articles here is a cornerstone to any personal finance beginner – these are the building blocks for success.

 Thanks for letting me share my opinions on these great articles, Mike!
 If I was to recommend further reading, I’d suggest: